-The Brighter Futures Learning Partnership Trust and Governors of each Academy recognise that the participation of children and young people in a wide range of visits, journeys and experiences is important in promoting learning and development.
-As part of their responsibilities, the Trustees, Governors and Leadership Teams will take all reasonably practicable steps to ensure the health, safety and welfare of participants while travelling to, and engaged in, activities away from the Academy, whether provided by a contracted provider or the Academy itself.
+The Brighter Futures Learning Partnership Trust recognises that the participation of children and young people in a wide range of visits, journeys and experiences is important in promoting learning and development.
+Our mission is to encourage educational visits which support the acquisition of powerful knowledge and development of cultural capital.
+As part of their responsibilities, local governing boards and school leadership teams will take all reasonably practicable steps to safeguard children (Keeping Children Safe in Education 2024) and take reasonable steps, as stated in the Health and Safety at Work Act 1974, to ensure the well-being of our employees.

-The Trust's Educational Visits Policy is to ensure that the safety of students, employees and others is managed, to minimise risk as far as practicable and in developing its procedures, is guided by National Guidance issued by the DfE and the Outdoor Education Advisers Panel.
+The Trust's Educational Visits Policy is to ensure that the safety of students, employees and others is managed, to minimise risk as far as practicable.
+In developing its procedures, each school/UTC must be guided by National Guidance issued by the DfE and the Outdoor Education Advisers Panel.